-- respect and comply with all applicable federal, provincial, and municipal laws; - demonstrate honesty and integrity; - respect differences in people, their ideas, and their opinions; - treat one another with dignity and respect at all times, and especially when there is disagreement; - respect and treat others fairly, regardless of, for example, race, ancestry, place of origin, colour, ethnic origin, citizenship, religion, gender, age, or disability; - respect the rights of others; - show proper care and regard for school property and the property of others; - take appropriate measures to help those in need; - seek assistance from a member of the school staff, if necessary, to resolve conflict peacefully; - respect all members of the school community; - respect the need of others to work in an environment that is conducive to learning and teaching in a Catholic School; - not swear at a teacher or another member of the school community.
+- respect and comply with all applicable federal, provincial, and municipal laws; - demonstrate honesty and integrity; - respect differences in people, their ideas, and their opinion;

+- treat one another with dignity and respect at all times, and especially when there is disagreement; - respect and treat others fairly, regardless of, for example, race, ancestry, place of origin, colour, ethnic origin, citizenship, religion, gender, age, or disability; - respect the rights of others; - show proper care and respect for the property of the school and of others at all times: building, grounds, equipment, personal belongings, material - take appropriate measures to help those in need; - seek assistance from a member of the school staff, if necessary, to resolve conflict peacefully; - respect all members of the school community, especially persons in positions of authority; - respect the need of others to work in an environment that is conducive to learning and teaching in a Catholic School; - use language that is appropriate to their dignity as Christians and not swear at a teacher or at another person in a position of authority. - comply with all particular School, School Board and Ministry expectations and regulations respecting behaviour: - contribute positively to the Christian environment of the school; - participate fully in the religious life of the school, including the celebration of liturgy, Religious Education and related activities.